The Four Days Week Phenomenon

 Greater efficiency can be increased by avoiding unnecessary duplication and elaboration; by examining working practices and streamlining where appropriate, to avoid trivial and unnecessary distractions to our end goal.
 Consideration can be given to defining clear roles in group tasks, assigning tasks to an individual with responsibility, rather than conducting meetings and awaiting collective results.

 As a workplace implements the above changes, it will be important to assess employee well-being and to ensure that the new working practices are safe and healthy.
-To this end, EazySAFE is equipped to assist employers with risk assessments.
+To this end, EazySAFE offer a training platform to assist employers with risk assessments.

 We are currently in a time of change and reflection, as we hopefully see the end of Covid-19; and it may be time for businesses to consider whether the traditional five-day week is the best model for its workers and its clients.